Frequently Asked Questions & Knitter's Resources

 Our shop, located in Center Harbor, NH is currently open Monday through

-summer hours will be Monday through Saturday 9:00 am to 6:00 pm and
+Sunday from 9:00 a.m. to 5:00 p.m. for winter hours.
+Typically after Memorial Day we have summer hours which are Monday through Saturday 9:00 am to 6:00 pm and

 Sunday 9:00 to 5:00 pm.
 We are closed on Easter, Thanksgiving and